Blog Layout

 DAY 8 - LAUNCESTON to SCAMANDER (BLD)

-Thursday 20th March: We arrive at Bridestowe Estate, the largest lavender farm in the Southern Hemisphere.
-We are welcomed with morning tea and a tour of the farm which produces some of the finest quality lavender flowers, oils and gifts.
-Continuing our journey, we travel to Legerwood to see the incredible tree carvings sculpted into World War I soldiers.
+Thursday 20th March: Arrive at Bridestowe Lavender Estate, the largest lavender farm in the Southern Hemisphere, where we enjoy morning tea and a tour of the farm which produces some of the finest quality lavender flowers, oils and gifts.
+Continuing our journey, travel to Legerwood to see the incredible tree carvings sculpted into World War I soldiers.
 Lunch today is at the Pub in the Paddock.
 Our afternoon journey takes us to our overnight destination of Scamander.

 Stay: Scamander Beach Resort